rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/launch-kubernetes-with-rancher.md

 Windows features for RKE2 include:

 - Windows supports the vSphere node driver
-- Calico CNI for Windows RKE2 custom clusters
+- Calico and Flannel CNI for Windows RKE2 custom clusters
 - Project Network Isolation (PNI) for Calico
 - Windows Containers with RKE2 powered by containerd
 - Provisioning of Windows RKE2 clusters through Terraform